Andyargueasae/ChloroScan_reproducibility/codes/marker_gene_database_commands.md

 └── taxon_marker_sets_lineage_sorted.tsv
 ```

 Here, ``taxon_marker_sets_lineage_sorted.tsv`` is the tsv file that provides all marker sets available to use, and the ``hmms`` directory stores combined hmms in ``checkm_filtered_pf_chunk_0.hmm``.
 We retained the names of those files from the original database used by the original version of binny that targets prokaryote MAGs.
-The folder ``pfam`` contains the mapping information of PFAM families to TIGRFAM families from the original CheckM database, it is no longer used.
+The folder ``pfam`` contains the mapping information of PFAM families to TIGRFAM families from the original CheckM database, it is no longer used since we only have plastid proteins in hmm files.
+But to maintain the original CheckM directory structure we did not remove this file.

 Move the directory into binny's directory (the version used in ChloroScan).
 Finally, change the binny_mantis.cfg file to enable binny's workflow to use this database.